Skip to Content

 5. You will be served with the decision.

 • The Finnish Immigration Service will send you the decision by post.
 The decision will be sent to the reception centre at which you are staying.
 If you live in private accommodation, the decision will be sent to the address which you have given as your Finnish address.
-For this reason, it is important that you notify your reception centre in Finland of any address changes in Finland without delay.
+If your address in Finland changes, it is important that you notify your reception centre without delay.

-• In cases when you are not served with the decision by post, you will be informed of the decision at the police.
+• In cases when you are not served with the decision by post, the police will inform you of the decision.

 When will I get a decision on temporary protection?